Find Affordable College Courses

 23 Yearly Graduations

 SUNY Polytechnic Institute is the 6th most popular school in the nation for students seeking a bachelor's degree in behavioral aspects of health.
 Roughly 3,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 23 people received their bachelor's degree in behavioral aspects of health from SUNY Poly.
-About 91% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 23 people received their bachelor's degree in behavioral aspects of health from SUNY Poly.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #7